BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Our Benchmark

 \subsubsection{Attack module}

-The attack module takes preprocessed benign examples, pretrained models and auxiliary information from the preparation module to generate adversarial images.
-Illustrated in Fig. \ref{pipeline}, BlackboxBench summarizes the generation process of various algorithms in decision-based, score-based and transfer-based attacks into three common pipelines, unifying existing methods and illuminate the development of novel attacks.
-See more details of the unified algorithms in Appendix \ref{Unified algorithms}.
-As the pipeline consists of several functional blocks, this attack module is highly extensible to new methods by just modifying individual block functions, without redefining the whole optimization problem.
-Information regarding how each attack is adapted to this common pipeline is provided in our handbook.
+The attack module takes preprocessed benign examples, pretrained models, and auxiliary information from the preparation module to generate adversarial images.
+As schematically illustrated in Fig. \ref{pipeline}, we summarize the generation process of various algorithms in decision-based, score-based and transfer-based attacks into three common pipelines.
+More detailed unified algorithms can be found in \textbf{Supplementary} \ref{Unified algorithms}.

+The attack module of BlackboxBench is constructed based on the unified pipeline.
+Fig. \ref{uml} in the \textbf{Supplemental Material} describes the attack module from an implementation perspective by showing the corresponding component diagrams in Unified Modeling Language (UML).